All the Celebrities Featured in Ariana Grande and Justin Bieber's Star-Studded Stuck With U Music Video

 In the corresponding music video, the 26-year-old singers were seen social distancing in their respective homes with their loved ones.
 For instance, the "Sorry" star's wife, Hailey Bieber, made several cameos, and the "thank u, next" artist seemed to confirm her relationship with Dalton Gomez by dancing with him at the end of the clip.

 However, they weren't the only celebrities to appear in the video.
-Fans also spotted Ashton Kutcher, Mila Kunis, Demi Lovato, Michael Buble, Jaden Smith, Kylie Jenner, Kendall Jenner, Chance the Rapper and Gwyneth Paltrow.
+Fans also spotted Ashton Kutcher, Mila Kunis, Demi Lovato, Michael Bublé, Jaden Smith, Kylie Jenner, Kendall Jenner, Chance the Rapper, Stephen Curry, Ayesha Curry and Gwyneth Paltrow.

 Fans also wondered if Carole Baskin would appear in the video after a clip of the Tiger King celeb dancing with her husband, Howard, started spreading online.
 However, Grande made it clear she "did not allow or approve this clip to be in the actual video" and the Baskins were ultimately not featured.